 1. Fungal Growth

-If you see aphids on your plants along with sticky growth, your plant is harboring fungal growth.
+If you see aphids on your plants along with sticky growth, your plant harbors fungal growth.

 Honeydew, the sticky growth on the plant found after aphid infestation, means the plant’s attacked by a fungus